roba-6734/WordMaster/docs/jouney.md

 - Performance Tracking - Accuracy, streaks, improvements

 I used a little bit more than needed AI but this results due to working so late and wanting to finish early.
 I have to arrange my sleep schedule that is key.

+## Day 6 (11/06/2025)
+Today was not the best but we got the extension started tho Deliverables
+- Created the extension boilerplate
+- Refactored main

+## Day 7 ( 12/06/2025)
+Today I fixed some bugs associated with the extension Deliverables
+- Complete Extension UI
+- Complete sync between the extension and web app
+- lookup functionality added